2003-gourav/plasticX/docs/amm-foundations.md

 This invariant is what makes the AMM self‑consistent and transparent.
 All subsequent features (fees, curvature adaptation) build on top of it.

 Trades are discrete events that instantly change the reserves and price of an AMM.
 Each trade moves the pool along the invariant curve, and the order of trades matters because price moves nonlinearly

+## FEES- Incentivve to keep the service

+Fees are essential to the economic sustainability of AMMs.
+They reward liquidity providers, protect against dilution, and generate activity signals that can be used for adaptation.
+By adding fees to our simulation, we move from a theoretical model to a realistic market engine